Big Morongo Canyon Preserve: Wildlife

 The preserve aims to educate the public about its purpose in protecting vulnerable wildlife and ecosystems.
 Volunteers host educational opportunities including bird walks and group hikes.
 Public outreach programs and field trips are available.

 Big Morongo Canyon Preserve is an internationally recognized birding site.
 Several rare or unusual species are known to nest here, and many other species are abundant during the spring and fall migration seasons.
 The preserve has been designated as an Important Bird Area by the American Bird Conservancy, the American Birding Association, and the Watchable Wildlife National Program, and is featured in the National Geographic Guide to Bird Watching Sites.
 Over 247 bird species have been recorded in the preserve, with at least 72 resident breeding species.

-While the preserve is most well known amongst bird watchers, many animals also make their home within the preserve including the cougar, bobcat, coyote, gray fox, raccoon, mule deer, bighorn sheep, deer mouse, ground squirrel, cottontail rabbit, along with various amphibians and reptiles, such as, the Mohave rattlesnake and rosy boa.
+While the preserve is most well known amongst bird watchers, many animals also make their home within the preserve including the cougar, bobcat, coyote, gray fox, raccoon, mule deer, bighorn sheep, deer mouse, ground squirrel, cottontail rabbit, and various amphibians and reptiles, such as the Mohave rattlesnake and rosy boa.

 Geography

 The preserve houses some of the oldest exposed rocks in California, dated at almost two billion years.
 They consist of granite that has been altered by centuries of heat and pressure to form gneiss and schist.

-The preserve is characterized by steep canyons, rugged terrain and desert oases.
+The preserve is characterized by steep canyons, rugged terrain, and desert oases.
 The upstream end of the canyon originates in the Mojave Desert, while its downstream portion opens into the Colorado Desert.
 The Morongo fault running through the canyon causes water draining from the surrounding mountains to form Big Morongo Creek and the marsh habitat.